wwtanji/exprense-tracker/README.md

 ---

-## 🙋‍♂️ Author
+## Author

 **Roman Zotsenko**

-*Feel free to open issues and submit PRs.
-This project is in active alpha; contributions and feedback are welcome!*
+**I’m open to feedback and suggestions since this is my first experience with Node.js, Express, and React.
+Let’s make this project even better together!**